How To Add Charts And Graphs To WordPress

 - Scatter chart

-How To Install Visualizer
+How To Install The Visualizer Plugin

-In the Add Plugins page type in “visualizer” into the search field and click enter …
+In the Add Plugins screen type search for “visualizer” and hit enter …

 Click OK to proceed …

-Activate the plugin after successfully installing it …
+Activate the plugin …

 You can also activate the plugin in the Plugins area …

-Once your plugin has been activated, click on Library …
+After your plugin has been activated, click on Library …

-Your next step is to add the charts and graphs to your library that you will want to display in your pages and posts.
+The next step is to add the charts and graphs to your library that you will want to display in your pages and posts.

-To add a new graph or chart to the plugin’s library, click on the Add New button …
+To add a new graph or chart to the library, click on the Add New button …

-Select the type of chart or graph you would like to create and click on the ‘Next’ button …
+Select the chart or graph type you would like to create and click on the ‘Next’ button …

-Your selected graph/chart type will open up in a lightbox.
+The graph/chart type will pop up in a new window.

-The next step is to upload a CSV file containing your data …
+The next step is to upload a CSV file that contains your data …

-When creating your CSV data file, ensure that:
+When creating your CSV data file, make sure that:

-- The first row contains the column headings.
+- The first row contains your column headings.

-The screenshot below shows how to format your data as required …
+The screenshot below shows how to format your data correctly …

-Once you have created your CSV file, select your data source (‘From Computer’ or ‘From Web’) in the ‘Upload CSV File’ section.
+Once you have completed this step, select the data source (‘From Computer’ or ‘From Web’) in the ‘Upload CSV File’ section.

 Upload CSV File From Computer

-To upload your CSV file and data from your computer select ‘From Computer‘ …
+To upload the CSV file and data from your hard drive select ‘From Computer‘ …

-Use the browser to locate and select your file and click on ‘Open‘ …
+Locate and select your file and then click on ‘Open‘ …

 Upload CSV File From The Web

-To learn how to create, save and publish data to a Visualizer chart or graph using Google Spreadsheet, go here:
+For a tutorial that explains how to create, save and publish data to a Visualizer chart or graph using Google Spreadsheet, go here:

-The plugin gives you total control over your chart or graph, and updates your display in real time …
+Visualizer gives you full control over your information, and updates your display in real time …

-For example, the pie chart offers many configurable options, such as:
+For example, the pie chart offers various configurable options, such as:

-- General Settings – Configure chart title settings, font styles, tooltip, and legend.
+- General Settings – Configure settings for the chart’s title, font styles, tooltip, and legend.

 - Pie Settings – Create 3D pie charts, draw slices counterclockwise, set the text content displayed on the slice, create a “donut” pie chart, rotate the chart’s “start” angle and set the slice border color.